Louisiana's 57th House of Representatives district

 Louisiana's 57th House of Representatives district is one of 105 Louisiana House of Representatives districts.
 It is currently represented by Democrat Sylvia Elaine Taylor of Laplace.
 It was formerly represented by the current chair of the Louisiana Democratic Party, Randal Gaines.

 Geography

-HD56 represents the communities of Edgard and Laplace.
+HD56 represents the census-designated places of Edgard and Laplace.
 The district stretches to the point of Lake Maurepas.